Skip to main content

 How much does whole life insurance cost?

-While the cost of whole life insurance will differ depending on the policyholder's individualized profile, here are a few sample quotes we pulled in Janaury 2024.
-For a more thorough analysis of pricing, read our page on how life insurance policy pricing works.
+The cost of whole life insurance in Canada will differ depending on the policyholder's individualized profile.
+Here are a few sample quotes we pulled in October 2025.
+For a more thorough analysis of pricing, read our page about how much life insurance costs in Canada.

 for a 40-year-old, non-smoking male